mo65535/cn-loads/README.md

 ## What is it?

 This script gives you some idea of the available computing power on remote machines.
 It can be handy if you're in a group where servers that act as computation nodes for large, long-running jobs are shared between several people.

-The metric used to determine available power is

-(1 - load) * number of cores * clock speed

-where load is between 0 and 1.
+The metric used to determine available power is `(1 - load) * number of cores * clock speed`, where load is between 0 and 1.

 #### Example run: